GRID OF THE FUTURE™ NGN PAPER COMPETITION

 T&D Modeling, Sensors and Data Analytics: Real-time Modeling, Hardware-in-the Loop (HIL), Control-HIL, Digital-Twin, DER Modeling, Hybrid AC-DC Systems, Cyber-Attack Modeling, EV Modeling and Simulation, EV Planning Studies, Synchrophasor Technology, Power Quality, AMI Data, Bellwether Meters, Low-Cost Sensors, Big Data, Quantum Computing, Blockchain, Artificial Intelligence, Machine Learning

-• Ten participants will be selected to submit full papers.
-The ten participants will be notified no later than 5/31/24.
+Ten participants will then be selected to submit full technical papers.
+The ten participants will be notified no later than June 16, 2025.

-• Five participants will be selected to present their papers at the 2024 Grid of the Future™ Symposium.
-They will receive notification no later than 9/30/24.
+Five participants will then be selected to present their papers at the 2025 Grid of the Future™ Symposium.
+They will receive notification no later than September 22, 2025.

 Presentation

-• The five participants will each present at the 2024 Grid of the Future™ Symposium on (NOVEMBER 11-14, 2024) during the Symposium in Raleigh, North Carolina.
+• The five participants will each present at the 2025 Grid of the Future™ Symposium on (NOVEMBER 10-13, 2025) during the Symposium in Denver, Colorado.
 Each participant will have ten minutes for their presentation, followed by five minutes of Q&A.

-• The first-place winner will be announced on (DATE TBD – NOVEMBER 2024) at the Grid of the Future™ Symposium.
+• The first-place winner will be announced at the Grid of the Future™ Symposium.

 Prizes